 How to store ice cream

-- Can be kept in the freezer for up to 1 to 2 months if sealed properly.
+- The ice cream can be kept in the freezer for up to 1 to 2 months if sealed properly.

 Other kick ass ice cream recipes